NERC-CEH/RainfallQC/docs/tutorials.rst

         2020-01-01 04:00,0.6
         ...

 For the majority of the checks in RainfallQC, you can load in your data using `polars <https://pola-rs.github.io/polars-book/>`_ and run the checks directly.
 Below, we run a check from the ``gauge_checks`` and ``comparison_checks`` modules.

 .. code-block:: python
+    :caption: Running individual quality checks on a single rain gauge

         import polars as pl
         from rainfallqc import gauge_checks, timeseries_checks